Experiencing the magic of seeing pages transcend onto the big screen is one of my greatest joys as a reader.

-The special effects will have an even more important role in this franchise because so many beasts will be explored.
-As long as the script and visual effects have quality, I suspect we can expect great things from Fantastic Beasts.
+As long as the script and visual effects to par, I suspect we can expect great things from Fantastic Beasts.

 The Mortal Instruments: City of Bones by Cassandra Clare

 This series is about an 18-year-old girl named Clary Fray who lives with her mother, Jocelyn Fairchild, in New York.
 One night, she and her best friend decide to visit a popular night club, where she witnesses a young man killing another attendee.
 Unbeknownst to Clary, the young man belongs to a race of half-human/half-angel warriors that fight demons threatening the human world.
 The attendee is actually a demon in disguise, and no one but Clary can see these angel-human warriors.
-Clary begins to think she’s going crazy, but when her mother goes missing, she reaches out to these warriors to find her mother.
-Along her adventure, Clary begins to realize that there’s a reason she can see these warriors and she might hold the key to her mother’s disappearance.
+Clary begins to think she’s going crazy, but when her mother goes missing, she reaches out to the warriors to find her mother.
+Clary then begins to realize that there’s a reason she can see the warriors and she might hold the key to her mother’s disappearance

-Fans of the book series were disappointed, and understandably so.
-Still, there was hope, and earlier this year, ABC Family announced they were picking up a tv show based on the books.
+Still, there was hope, and earlier this year, ABC Family announced they were picking up a TV show based on the novels.
 The series was renamed Shadowhunters and recast.

 In reality, I think the companion series, The Infernal Devices, would be a bigger hit.
-It’s set in the same shadowhunter universe but takes place in the 1800’s.
-The magic gives it a steampunk feel and the characters are much more lovable and complex.
+It’s set in the same Shadowhunter universe but takes place in the 1800’s.
+The magic gives the novel a steampunk feel and the characters are much more lovable and complex.
 It would also add maturity to the script, given the language used in Victorian London.

-This show will premiere on January 12, 2016 and I do hope it gets enough viewers to help the show progress.
-Maybe it will get better and if it does better, we might see The Infernal Devices made.
+The show will premiere on January 12, 2016 and I do hope it gets enough viewers to help the show progress.
+Perhaps we might also see The Infernal Devices adapted.
 Fingers crossed.

 So far, 2016 holds some promising book to movie releases.
 I can only hope we see these titles provide entertainment and gather even more fans/readers around the world.